Fosome/garb/README.md

 Sorting
 -------

-  Sorting can be done on any metric or dimension defined in the request, with .desc reversing the sort.
+  Sorting can be done on any metric or dimension defined in the request, with .desc (or .descending) reversing the sort.

 Building a Report
 -----------------